 Just take a look at how Dormeo uses visuals to bring warmth to their website content.

 Do not forget to put your primary keywords in the description and alt text of an image because, in that way, the search engine will connect words to images.
-However, if you don’t have time for writing alt text, try Slim SEO plugin.
+However, if you don’t have time for writing alt text, try the Slim SEO plugin.
 This plugin can help you add alt text automatically.

-Be aware that SEO-friendly content for eCommerce is crucial to increase your ranking and visibility with search engines.
+Be aware that SEO-friendly content for eCommerce is crucial to increasing your ranking and visibility with search engines.
 You will strengthen your relationship with users and customers, who will then certainly spread the word and make your brand and online store highly respected and successful.
 The important thing to keep in mind is that you have to work and update your website every day because trends are constantly changing, while customers seek original and innovative products and ideas.